Helping millions of people navigate the world of technology.

 Using third-party extensions in Chrome allows you to extend the browser’s functionality.
 Although there are plenty of excellent Chrome extensions that can enhance your experience, not all of them are reliable.

-If a faulty extension causes this, you need’ll to disable all the extensions in Chrome and then use the browser again.
+If you suspect one of your extensions is causing this problem, consider disabling them all temporarily.
 Type chrome://extensions in the address bar at the top and press Enter.
 Then, use the toggles to disable all the extensions one by one.

-Restart Chrome after this and try opening a few links.
-If disabling extensions solves the problem, you can re-enable all your extensions one at a time to figure out the one causing the problem.
+After this, restart Chrome and try opening a few links.
+If disabling extensions solves the problem, re-enable your extensions one at a time to find the one causing the problem.

 As you surf the web, Google Chrome collects temporary data to save bandwidth and reduce loading times.
 However, if that data has become inaccessible, Chrome may have difficulty opening links or performing other tasks.
-To fix it, you’ll have to clear Chrome’s cache and cookies by following the steps below.
+To fix it, clear Chrome’s cache and cookies by following the steps below.

 On Desktop

-Step 1: Press Control + Shift + Delete (or Command + Shift + Delete on Mac) shortcute to open the Clear browsing data panel.
+Step 1: Press the Ctrl + Shift + Delete (or Command + Shift + Delete on Mac) shortcut to open the Clear browsing data panel.

-Step 1: Open Chrome on your phone.
-Tap the three-dot menu icon in the top-right corner and select Settings.
+Step 1: Open Chrome on your phone > tap the three-dot menu icon at the top right > select Settings.

 Step 2: Select Privacy and security.